Te Mato Vai: PACl on Trial.

-If WTR is discharged into a water body the solids can settle to the bottom of the water body potentially causing benthic smothering and the pollutants contained in the WTR can have negative impacts on the water body through re-suspension (USEPA, 2011).
+If water treatment residual (WTR) is discharged into a water body the solids can settle to the bottom of the water body potentially causing benthic smothering and the pollutants contained in the WTR can have negative impacts on the water body through re-suspension (USEPA, 2011).
 The increased turbidity of WTR can limit the growth of rooted aquatic vegetation by reducing the amount of light penetration available.
 The solids can also clog fish gills.

 -Guidelines and Good Practices For Water Treatment Residues Handling, Disposal And Reuse in South Africa (2017)

-Based on the raw water quality, engineers reports, and the upgrades to the physical filtration of source water at the intakes, the addition of turbidity monitoring and diversions systems will likely make the use of coagulation chemicals unnecessary.
+Based on the source streamwater quality, engineering reports, and the upgrades to the physical filtration of source water at the intakes, the addition of turbidity monitoring and diversions systems will likely make the use of coagulation chemicals unnecessary.

-Proceeding to live trial PACl which includes the discharge of wastes into an unbenchmarked environment, and without appropriate monitoring of the flow-through of chemicals into the publc water supply would be grossly-negligent.
-The Cook Islands Government should instead instruct the contractors to implement and trial turbidity monitoring and diversion controls.
+Proceeding to live trial PACl when this will require the discharge of wastes into an unbenchmarked environment, and without appropriate monitoring of the flow-through of chemicals into the public water supply would be grossly-negligent.
+The Cook Islands Government should instead instruct the contractor to implement and trial turbidity monitoring and diversion controls.

 The EIA report should use a level of analysis and detail that reflects the significance of the activity’s potential environmental impacts, and that allows the Cook Islands Government and interested stakeholders to clearly understand the activity’s likely environmental, social and cultural consequences.